mkohler/cython_swig/README.rst

 .. class:: handout

-    Here's the implementation of GREETING_RS.
+    Here's the implementation of sgreeting.

     The first conditional allows callers to find out how much space to allocate.
-The caller passes in a null pointer for the output buffer, and greeting_rs returns the number of bytes in the output string.
+The caller passes in a null pointer for the output buffer, and sgreeting returns the number of bytes in the output string.

     The second conditional checks if the buffer is long enough for the output, returning zero if the buffer is not long enough.